grafana/falconlogscale-datasource/docs/sources/configure.md

 - **LogScale** (default)
   - Standard mode for Falcon LogScale.
-  - Supports token authentication, basic auth, and OAuth forward.
+  - Supports token authentication, basic authentication, and OAuth forward.
   - Uses GraphQL API for repository listing and health checks
   - Repositories are dynamically queried from the instance